- advance medical knowledge and maybe benefit others

 Below are some items you should discuss with the PI and clinical research coordinator.
 It is also helpful to talk to your doctor.

 - Protocol: Clinical trials are conducted according to an action plan known as a protocol.
 The protocol is carefully designed to protect the participants’ health and answer specific research questions.
 A protocol describes who is eligible to participate in the trial, explains what tests, procedures, medications, and dosages will be used, and lists the length of the study and what information will be gathered.
-You should find out how much of your time is needed, any discomfort you may feel, or extra tests that will be required.
-While some trials require minimal amounts of time and effort, other trials may require a major commitment in time and effort on behalf of the volunteer.
+You should find out how much of your time will be needed to take part in the trial, any discomfort you may feel, or extra tests that will be required.
+While some trials require minimal amounts of time and effort, other trials may require a large commitment in time and effort on behalf of the volunteer.
 Some trials may compensate volunteers for time and travel expenses.

 - What is the purpose of the study?